HiredMark/BasicHardening/README.md

 # Design Structure

-This is the key project structure in a tree diagram
+This is the key project structure in a tree diagram.
+It portrays what is the key functional component of this exercise.
+The idea is to create a reusable module then have a main file call it.

 ```
-TaskforDD
+BasicSecurityHardening
   ├───modules
   │   └───Sec
   |        └───Sec.tf